Kenya: Home of The Masai Mara and the Birthplace of The Safari

 Safari highlights of Kenya include:

 Mount Kenya: An extinct volcano sitting on the equator with several distinct biological zones and glaciers.
-The majority of animals live on the lower slopes of the mountain and there are some excellent trekking opportunities.
+Most animals live on the lower slopes of the mountain and there are some excellent trekking opportunities.

 Masai Mara: Every year the Great Migration sees around a million and a half wildebeests and countless zebras and gazelles migrate across the hot plains in search of fresh green shoots.
 They are pursued relentlessly by the hungry jaws of Africa’s top predators and the scene is set for one of the most dramatic shows on earth.
 And what better way is there to see it than from the basket of a hot air balloon?